woocommerce/woocommerce/readme.txt

 == Upgrade Notice ==

 = 2.7 =
 2.7 is a major update.
-It is important that you make backups and ensure themes and extensions are 2.7 compatible before upgrading..
+It is important that you make backups and ensure themes and extensions are 2.7 compatible before upgrading.